HariSekhon/Knowledge-Base/linux.md

 I'd  really love to build elite personal desktops and laptops again - the height of nerdiness :)

-Alas Macs are just quicker to get on with the day job...
+Alas, Macs are just quicker to get on with the day job...

 ###### Ported from various private Knowledge Base pages 2002+